wesleyjin/drakes-maintdb/README.md

 ## Getting started:
 0. Install Django and Python dependencies.
 (Activate 'maintdb' virtual environment)
-1. 'cd' into the folder named 'maintdb'
+1. 'cd' into the folder named 'maintenance'
 2. To start server, run the following in command line >> python manage.py runserver
 	- Anytime you run this line, make sure the current directory is the root maintdb folder, with the file 'manage.py' in it.
-3. Visit http://localhost:8000/ in your web browser.
-Should see rocket graphic & Django.
+3. Visit http://localhost:8000/admin in your web browser.
+Should see admin login

 ## Creating a New App:
 > https://docs.djangoproject.com/en/2.0/intro/tutorial01/